 The clinical law program is structured like a major law firm so that students can gain work experience across multiple practice areas.

-Working in the clinical law program helps students develop practice-ready skills.
+Working in the clinical law program helps students develop practice/client-ready skills.
 Heavy emphasis is placed on the development of the professional lawyer role with particular attention to the Rules of Professional Responsibility.